 The left part of the status bar at the bottom of the main window shows the most recent event messages and descriptions of actions when you hover over them with the mouse pointer.
 Click a message in the status bar to open it in the Event Log.
 Right-click the message in the status bar and select Copy to paste the message text when you are searching for a solution to a problem or need to add it to a support ticket or to the RubyMine issue tracker.

 The status bar also shows the progress of background tasks.
 You can click to show the Background Tasks manager.

 The right part of the status bar contains widgets that indicate the overall project and IDE status and provide access to various settings.
 Depending on the set of plugins and configuration settings, the set of widgets can change.
 Right-click the status bar to select the widgets that you want to show or hide.

-Shows the line and column number of the current caret position in the editor.
-Click the numbers to move the caret to a specific line and column.
+The line and column numbers divided by a colon denote the current caret position in the editor.
+Click the numbers to jump to a specific line and column.
 If you select a code fragment in the editor, RubyMine also shows the number of characters and line breaks in the selected fragment.